Annual NAII Events

 American Indian Day & Welcome Back Lunch

 The state of Illinois recognizes the final Friday in September as American Indian Day.
 Northwestern celebrates by holding a lunch to welcome new and returning students, faculty, and staff.
-The 2022 American Indian Day & Welcome Reception will be held on Thursday, September 29, 2022, following University and CDC safety protocols.
+The 2022 American Indian Day & Welcome Reception was held on Thursday, September 29, 2022, following University and CDC safety protocols.

 Indigenous Peoples Day

 In 2016, Mayor Elizabeth Tishdahl issued an official proclamation to support of the creation of Indigenous Peoples' Day in Evanston, Illinois on the second Monday of October.
-In 2022, Indigenous Peoples Day will be celebrated on Monday, October 10, 2022.
+In 2022, Indigenous Peoples Day was celebrated on Monday, October 10, 2022.

 Campus partners host activities and events that celebrate and honor the many Indigenous, Native, and First Nation peoples from across the country and the world.
 The Northwestern campus sits on the traditional homelands of the Council of Three Fires Nations, which includes the Ojibwe, Odawa, and Potawatomi.